Skin and Bones (Fear Itself)

 "Skin and Bones", also stylized as "Skin & Bones", is the eighth episode in the television series Fear Itself on NBC.
 The plot revolves around a man who becomes possessed by a Wendigo.

 The episode was the last of the series to air before Fear Itself was put on hiatus due to the summer Olympics.
-It was cancelled before it was able to air the remaining four episodes.
+It was cancelled before it was able to air the remaining five episodes.

 Plot

 Grady, a rural ranch owner, and his friends went out hunting in the cold mountains.
 Rowdy, his brother, has been tending to the farm in his absence with Grady's wife Elena and her two sons, Derek and Tim.
 Ten days have passed, and no one has heard from the hunting party.
 The sheriff and rescue parties have called off the search until the weather improves.
 Rowdy is preparing to go himself when he and Elena see Grady hobbling towards the house.
 He, along with Eddie Bear, a Native American who lives with the family, rushes out to help Grady.
 He is visibly injured and suffering from frostbite.
 The family recovers him and puts him to bed in his bedroom.

 When the family goes up to check on him, they notice that he doesn't look like he did before.
 A doctor visits and inspects him and tells the family it's amazing Grady survived.
 He comments that Grady must have found something to eat while lost in the wilderness but has lost a lot of weight, and instructs them to make sure he's hydrated and fed since his only words have been that he's hungry.
 When they try to feed him, he slaps a tray of soup out of one of the boy's hands, and shortly after licks Elena's arm, telling her she tastes good.
 She leaves him in bed, clearly unsettled.

 That night, Rowdy and Eddie Bear hear a strange howling noise outside and distressed neighing coming from the horse stables.
 They investigate and see that one of their horses has been slaughtered.
 The following day, Eddie Bear confronts Grady with a knife and tells Grady about his uncle who also disappeared in the woods and turned up weeks later, looking very much how Grady looks now before murdering his own family.
 Eddie tries to convince Grady to let go of what's "eating him".
 Grady mocks and taunts him that it would look bad for a ranch owner to be killed by a "bitter old Indian", and Eddie backs down and leaves.
 Later, Eddie Bear tells Rowdy that his uncle was possessed by a Wendigo—and murdered his family—ultimately being gunned down by the police.
 Eddie Bear believes Grady has been possessed as well and tries to convince Rowdy.